Updated: February 10, 2026

 To ensure the correct licensing of your prefab house, Portugal has regulations and a process to follow.
 Here are the steps to go about getting your prefabricated house in Portugal properly licensed:

-You will need to ensure that you have property licensing before you go ahead with the construction.
-This involves requesting prior information from the Municipal Council about where the house will be built to guarantee the project can go ahead.
-You will need to present architectural plans to the City Council of the municipality where the house will be constructed before any assembly or building work begins.
+- Step 1: You will need to ensure that you have property licensing before you go ahead with the construction.
+This involves requesting prior information from the municipal council (Câmara Municipal) about where the house will be built to guarantee the project can go ahead.
+You will need to present architectural plans to the city council of the municipality where the house will be constructed before any assembly or building work begins.

-Once the building permit is issued, the building work can be carried out.
+- Step 3: Once the building permit is issued, the building work can be carried out.
 A contractor will need to be responsible for the work and the site book.

 Taxes